Cicada 3301: Allegations of illegal activity

-In popular culture
+Legacy and popular culture

 The United States Navy released a cryptographic challenge based on the Cicada 3301 recruitment puzzles in 2014 calling it Project Architeuthis.

-The plot of "Nautilus", the September 30, 2014 episode of the TV show Person of Interest, featured a large-scale game very similar to the Cicada 3301 puzzles.
+The plot of "Nautilus", a 2014 episode of Person of Interest, featured a large-scale game very similar to the Cicada 3301 puzzles.
 Both feature a series of worldwide cryptographic puzzles, but as the title implies, these feature the image of a nautilus shell instead of a cicada logo.
 Person of Interest creator Jonathan Nolan and producer Greg Plageman stated in an interview that Cicada 3301 was the inspiration for the episode: "Episode 2, I'm particularly fascinated by the subject underneath it.
-Look up Cicada 3301 on the internet.
-It's a very interesting concept out there that we then put into a larger story that connects to our show."
+Look up Cicada 3301 on the Internet.
+It's a very interesting concept out there that we then put into a larger story that connects to our show".

 The organization is the subject of the 2021 comedy-thriller film Dark Web: Cicada 3301.
-Directed by Alan Ritchson, who co-wrote the script with Joshua Montcalm, it stars Jack Kesy, Conor Leslie, Ron Funches, Kris Holden-Ried, Andreas Apergis, and Ritchson.
-The film follows a hacker who participates in Cicada's recruitment game while evading the NSA.
+Directed by Alan Ritchson, who co-wrote the script with Joshua Montcalm, it stars Jack Kesy, Conor Leslie, Ron Funches, Kris Holden-Ried, Andreas Apergis, and director Ritchson.
+The film follows a hacker who participates in Cicada's recruitment game while evading the National Security Agency (NSA).

-In the video game Assassin's Creed Origins, a member of the Isu civilisation references Cicada when listing off various mysteries of history.

-Music

-There were two pieces of music, titled 'the Instar Emergence' and 'Interconnectedness,' accompanying the Cicada clues.
-However, none of them were part of a standard repertoire, and neither the composers nor performers have been identified.

-Artists Rick Steff and Roy Berry of the band Lucero included a Cicada 3301-inspired song on their side-project album Superfluidity.
-The music video, directed by Charlie Fasano, featured artwork taken from the Liber Primus book by Cicada 3301.

-Japanese artist Camellia included a Cicada 3301-inspired song on his album U.U.F.O.
+The Cicada 3301 puzzles play a major role in the visual novel Anonymous;Code.